Editors’ note: This story was updated on March 28, 2025, to protect the identity of a student organizer.

 Students gathered to call for an immediate ceasefire in the Gaza Strip and mourn lives lost on Wednesday following a faculty panel on the Israeli-Palestinian conflict.

 Students walked silently with candles from Elrod Commons to University Chapel.
-To a crowd of nearly 60, organizer Ammar Alhajmee, ’26, said, “We stand here today on the side of humanity and [to] try to avert the continued loss of innocent lives.”
+To a crowd of nearly 60, one organizer said, “We stand here today on the side of humanity and [to] try to avert the continued loss of innocent lives.”
+The Phi granted the organizer anonymity to protect against possible backlash for his stance on the conflict.

 On Wednesday, more than 3,000 Palestinians and 1,400 Israelis had died in the conflict.
 On Monday, the death toll in Gaza had risen above 5,000, according to United Nations news.